lingo-app/developer-docs/docs-website/README.md

 # developer.lingoapp.com

-This repository powers the development site for [Lingo](http://lingoapp.com), that lives at [developer.lingoapp.com](http://developer.lingoapp.com).
+This directory powers the development site for [Lingo](http://lingoapp.com), that lives at [developer.lingoapp.com](http://developer.lingoapp.com).

 ## Contribute!